PengJiyuan/cco/README.md

 # cco

-*coo* is a tiny tool to transfer color.
+*coo* is a tiny tool to transform color.

 ## Install